brendengerber/invoice-app/README.md

 ```

 ### Endpoint: User Logout
-* Description: Logs a user out of their current session
+* Description: Logs a user out of their current session.
 * Path: `/logout`
 * Method: POST
 * Response: Redirect to homepage